Estapearl/Estapearl/README.md

 👋 Hi there!
-I'm Esther, a data analyst.
+I'm Esther, a Data Analyst.

 🔍 I specialize in using data to uncover insights and make informed business decisions.
 With expertise in Excel, SQL, Power BI, and Python, I'm passionate about turning raw data into actionable intelligence.